chameleon82/tutorials/articles/CI_CD_automation/README.md

 5. Send git-hook with code-coverage result
 ```

 Let see closer to version meta information.
 As we use semantic versioning we will produce the same artifact name.
 For ex. for java applications it will be something like `api-1.0.0-SNAPSHOT.jar` and only one way to determine what version was compiled is update `META-INF` with `Implementation-Version: build-123`.
-For ui applications it can be much simplier and more usefull -- artifact can be `web-1.0.0.zip` or even `web-1.0.0.123.zip` but display version will be `1.0.0.123` where 123 is build version from CI.
+For ui applications it can be much simplier and more usefull cause artifact can be `web-1.0.0.zip` or even `web-1.0.0.123.zip` but display version will be `1.0.0.123` where 123 is the build version from CI.
-Good practice to have in your application place where you can see application version and all dependencies versions.
-It will save time to understand what builds deployed to environments.
+Good practice to have in your application place where you can see application version and all versions of app dependencies.
+It will save time to understand what builds are deployed to your environments.

 Step 3 Compile and test.
 This step requires some dependencies and requirements on build machine.
 For example - for java applications it is JDK and access to maven or other artifact repository.
 Clean build on agent has some restrictions:
 - version of requirements can be different with app requirements and production environment.
 In some cases it can be unobvious problem.